rudi-c/rudi-c.github.io/_posts/2015-09-08-digital-nomad.md

 I could discuss what’s nice about Taipei, Chiang Mai and Ho Chi Minh.
 But honestly, I picked them because they showed up often on [/r/digitalnomad](reddit.com/r/digitalnomad) and they are “tried and true”.
 Since my term off is already very unconventional, I don’t feel bad about being a sheep here.
 Furthermore, choosing is hard.
 I also considered going to Eastern European countries [^4] like Romania, Hungary, Czech Republic and Estonia which also have low costs of living.
 There are interns at Dropbox from those countries and they tell me the internet there is amazing.
 I also considered places like the Philippines and Indonesia.
 However, at some point, it’s necessary to realize that you just don’t have enough information to know what’s “best” for you and any choice is as good as any other.

-I did think more careful about the order of those 4 cities, which is based mainly on weather [^5].
+I did think more carefully about the order of those 4 cities, which is based mainly on weather [^5].

 To find a place to stay, AirBnB is the most convenient and safest option, at a reasonable price.
 By staying with a host, it’s easier to learn the local culture.
 I’ve booked a private room for 30$/night in Seoul and I expect to be able to get 20$/night in other places.
 I also heard that if I make an effort and look for “for rent” signs, I could get pretty good apartments for as low as 300$/month.
 My rent costs will definitely be under 2000$, possibly much lower.